Talib Kweli trends after days-long Twitter beef with Black woman

-Talib Kweli has been under fire over the last week after his followers noticed that he had been consistently targeting a Black woman for speaking about colorism in the Black community.
+Talib Kweli has been under fire over the last week after his followers noticed that he had been engaging in a days-long debate with a Black woman for speaking about colorism in the Black community.

 Initially, a Twitter user asked their followers to name rappers who married Black women besides Snoop Dogg.
 When another user provided a list of the Black rappers who are married to Black women, Talib’s name was on that list.

-Eventually, Maya A. Moody took to social media to allege that people working for Talib threatened not only her but also members of her family.
+Eventually, Moody claimed she and members of her family were being harassed and threatened by online trolls.
 She also explained why she’d addressed the colorism topic in the first place.